 It’s also likely that pay rates for RBT technicians will be increasing in the future.
 Also, according to BLS, the employment change between 2020 and 2030 for that job category will be 11 percent, a faster than average growth rate.
 So, you have the opportunity to get in on the ground floor today in what is likely to be an expanding mode of therapy with booming opportunities and growing salaries tomorrow.

-2020 US Bureau of Labor Statistics salary figures and job market trends for Psychiatric Technicians and Aides reflect state and national data, not school-specific information.
+2021 US Bureau of Labor Statistics salary and employment figures for Psychiatric Technicians reflect national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed January 2023.